 Here are all the steps to make the best blood orange olive oil cake.
 I know the list seems long, but it is very easy to follow and is not as long as it looks.

 - Preheat the oven to 350 degrees and grease your loaf pan.
 Then line with parchment paper with two wings.

-- Supreme two of the blood oranges.
-Instructions are in the blog post above.
+- Now, supreme two of the blood oranges using the steps above.
 Set aside the segments.

-- Squeeze the juice: With what is left from each blood orange, squeeze and try to get some juice out.
-Put the juice in a measuring cup; it will be about 1/4 cup.
-If you need more juice to reach 1/4 cup, squeeze another half of a blood orange.
-The idea amount is 1/4 cup, but if you get 1/3 cup, it's ok too.
+- With what is left from each blood orange, squeeze and try to get some juice out.
+Put the juice in a measuring cup; it will be about ¼ cup.
+If you need more juice to reach ¼ cup, squeeze another half of a blood orange.
+The idea amount is ¼ cup, but if you get ⅓ cup, it's ok too.
 If you still have more juice, set it aside for the blood orange honey compote.

-- Add the Greek yogurt to the measuring cup with the juice, until you have 2/3 cup.
+- In the measuring cup with the juice, add the Greek yogurt until you have ⅔ cup.
 Combine.

-- Whisk the dry ingredients (flour, baking powder, baking soda, and salt) in a large bowl.
+- In a large bowl, whisk the dry ingredients (flour, baking powder, baking soda, and salt).
 Set aside.